gifttanakan/portfolio/README.md

-# In Progress: Portfolio 2020-2021
-View current website here: https://www.gifttanakan.com/

-This is a repo of my portfolio development progress
+# This is source code for my portfolio
+View the portfolio here: https://www.gifttanakan.com/